-2. All forms of business entities having a capital of not less than MOP 1,000,000 or whose average taxable profit in the last three consecutive years is higher than MOP 500,000; and
+2. Public companies, partnerships limited by shares, business entities whose capital is not less than MOP 1,000,000 or the average taxable profit in the last three consecutive years exceeds MOP 1,000,000;

-3. Those who elect to be a Group A taxpayer.
+4. Those who choose to be a Group A taxpayer.

-Group A taxpayers shall be taxed on the basis of profits computed under duly organized accounting records and shall submit tax returns certified by registered accountants or auditors.
+Group A taxpayers shall be taxed on the basis of profits computed under duly organized accounting records and shall submit tax returns certified by certified public accountants or accountants.